getspooky/cookiescript/README.md

     _At this point you can run `npm start` to see the example app at `http://localhost:8080`._
 5. Run `npm run clean` to delete the example app.

+## Contributing

+We'd love to have your helping hand on `CookieScript`!
+See CONTRIBUTING.md for more information on what we're looking for and how to get started.

 ## How Can I Help?

 - Contribute to the core repository.